Saddle blood flow, and pressure distribution analysis

 IMAR researcher Nicholas Cotton, supervised by Professor Rami Abboud, analysed the blood flow levels a rider would experience in the groin area while riding each saddle.
 This extract from the research findings, to be published as Cycling and impotency: the way forward, notes that:

-Significantly, IMAR had to use specialist equipment to test the Manta because, unlike conventional saddle designs, no part of the Manta saddle pressed against the pudendal area at all, giving nothing on which to mount the sensor normally used with saddles.
+IMAR used specialist equipment to test the saddles because, unlike conventional saddle designs, no part of the Manta saddle pressed against the pudendal area at all, giving nothing on which to mount the sensor normally used with saddles.